 - PCF adds an IE of “reason for a policy change” in charging info of the associated PCC rule when service adjustment is applied for an SDF.

 - SMF sends the reason for a policy change together with existing charging info to CHF.

+Although currently described for Session Policies, the solution can also be applied for AM policies and incorporate a “reason for change” for AM policy updates via the AMF to the CHF.

 6.X.1 Functional Description